helpbuttons/hb-docs/docs/English/15contact.md

 - **Self-host**: follow the [Installation Guide](5installation.md) — it takes less than an hour, and it's completely free
 - **Hosted option**: if you don't have your own server, you can request a network on the team's server at [helpbuttons.org](https://helpbuttons.org).
 A fixed fee applies to cover accompaniment, maintenance, and technical assistance — end users of your network are never charged by us
-- **Help getting started**: join Telegram and ask — the community is happy to support new Network admins
+- **Help getting started**: join Telegram and ask — the community is happy to support new Network coordinators

 ---